 What Australia is doing to manage the Great Barrier Reef

 The Great Barrier Reef is one of the natural wonders of the world.
 This massive reef system is loved by Australians and visited by people from across the globe.
-It is the backyard for more than one million people living in the reef region.
+It is the backyard for more than one million people living in the reef region, including traditional owners whose connection with this sea country goes back tens of thousands of years.

 We all have a common goal—protecting and managing the reef for current and future generations.